django/deps/accepted/0019-technical-governance-6x.rst

   member of the Steering Council.
 This determination must be made jointly by the other members of the Steering Council, and the DSF Board.
-A valid determination of ineligibility requires that all other members of the Steering Council vote to declare the affected person ineligible and that all members of the DSF Board vote "yes" on a motion that the person in question is ineligible.
+A valid determination of ineligibility requires that all other members of the Steering Council agree to declare the affected person ineligible and that all members of the DSF Board vote "yes" on a motion that the person in question is ineligible.